Amazonsaurus: Description

+Its dorsal vertebrae bear slightly (convex front and concave back ends), wide, and low centra.
+These centra have flat ventral (bottom) sides, creating a squared shape.
+On the lateral (side) faces are deep (large that bore air sacs) which take up most of the internal space of the sides of the centra.
+As for the dorsal neural spines, they bear axially developed prespinal (before neural spine) laminae.
+The chevrons are distinct in their open haemal canals and relatively elongated, laterally thin shafts.
+They are L-shaped overall with a posterior distal process, unlike those of Limaysaurus.
+The pelvis is only represented by fragments from the proximal (towards body) and mid-sections of the pubis as well as the left ilium.
+Although lacking the aceptabular surface (the area where the femur articulates with the pelvis), an enlarged obturator foramen and broad, oar-shaped were recovered.
+Overall, the ilium is transversely (left-to-right) wide, high, and bears pneumatic (air-bearing) adaptations.

 Biogeography

 Basal diplodocoids are found in several parts of South America, as well as northern Africa, during the Early Cretaceous, as are titanosaurian sauropods, and the carcharodontosaurid and spinosaurid theropods.
 By the Late Cretaceous Period, the diplodocoids had gone extinct, while Angolatitan remained and titanosaurs proliferated.
 The predatory theropod families of the Early Cretaceous were also replaced by abelisaurid theropods throughout the southern continents during the Late Cretaceous (Carvalho et al., 2003; Novas et al., 2005).